PdxCodeGuild/Full-Stack-Day-Class/notes/css-cascade.md

 # The Cascade and Specificity

-All declarations in a ruleset **cascade** down the hierarchy of the document until they are overridden by a more **specific** ruleset.
+All declarations in a rule set **cascade** down the hierarchy of the document until they are overridden by declarations from a more **specific** rule set.

 CSS: